HOW TO FIND RESOURCES

 Every resource in our catalog has regularly updated documentation on how it affirmatively answers our three core questions.
 We also assess additional features that we like to see in the resources we publish, including: whether or not the resource provides translation services for non-English speaking clients and whether or not the resource employs a confidentiality policy for its services.
 These features, along with whether or not a resource offers some or all of its services for free, are optional.
 A resource is not required to provide these features in order to be included in the catalog.

-HOW CAN I RATE AND REVIEW A RESOURCE? +
++ HOW DO I RATE AND REVIEW A RESOURCE?

 To rate and review a resource, first create a free user account.
 Visit our catalog and click on "Sign Up" at the top right-hand corner of the screen.
 Follow the instructions to create your account.
 Once logged into our site through your free AsylumConnect user account, you can rate and review resources.